tmpethick/tmpethick.github.io/_sources/posts/2024-06-10-polyak-stepsize.md

 The gradient method can obtain a $\mathcal O(1/\sqrt{T})$ rate for nonsmooth problems and a $\mathcal O(1/T)$ for smooth problems.
 However, the stepsize needs to be set differently (decreasing and constant respectively) and requires knowledge of the problem constants.
-In this blog post we will look at a very simply adaptive stepsize choice that circumvents these problems:
+In this blog post we will look at a very simple adaptive stepsize choice that circumvents these problems:

 ```{prf:algorithm} Gradient method with Polyak stepsize
 :label: alg-polyak